All Episodes

 It specifically does not, they cannot stop people on the basis of somebody's appearance.

-Attention, Media Matters, even though it works.
+Attention media matters, even though it works.

 Did you get that?

-E-V-E-N-T-H-O-U-G-H-I-T-W-O-R-K-S And put quotes around it.
+E-V-E-N-T-H-O-U-G-H-I-T-W-O-R-K-S and put quotes around it.

-The audio sound bites.
+The audio sound bites never fails.

-Capitol Hill, Senate Environment and Public Works Subcommittee, where everybody's trying to blame everybody else for the oil spill.
+Capitol Hill Senate Environment and Public Works Subcommittee, where everybody's trying to blame everybody else for the oil spill.

-The uh the uh the liberal DA, Waterston took the stand essentially and testified today.
+Waterston took the stand essentially and testified today.

-Until this leak is stopped, oil will continue to harm life, both in the ocean and on the shore.
+Until this leak is stopped, oil will continue to harm life both in the ocean and on the shore.

 We need to end all new offshore drilling, including for exploration.

-Yep, the Gulf tragedy was created by an exploratory well.
+The Gulf tragedy was created by an exploratory well.

 Yep.